What you need to know

 Here are some helpful tips for when a salesperson knocks on your door:

 - Ask what company the salesperson represents and request to see his or her company ID.
 Independent gas marketers and salespeople must clearly identify the company they represent, and provide you with proof of licensing and bonding.
-A FortisBC employee who visits your home will carry photo identification to be presented upon request.
+A FortisBC employee who visits your home will always carry photo identification you can ask to see.

 - Remember that your FortisBC bill contains personal information so be cautious about showing it to a salesperson.